yupolischuk/csv-to-json-parser/README.md

 Installation
 ----
-Open console in folder with cloned repository
+Open console in folder with cloned repository and run
-	run npm install
+	npm install

 Usage
 ----